AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 ## `Get Total Count of Automation Identities from Tenant`

-Return total number of Automation Identities in Tenant in the Total-Count header.
+Return total number of automation identities in tenant in the Total-Count header.

 ### Request